twilio/twilio-go/rest/api/v2010/docs/AccountsCallsTranscriptionsApi.md

 > ApiV2010RealtimeTranscription UpdateRealtimeTranscription(ctx, CallSidSidoptional)

 Stop a Transcription using either the SID of the Transcription resource or the `name` used when creating the resource

+Stop a Transcription using either the SID of the Transcription resource or the `name` used when creating the resource